 Smartwatches, wristbands, and trackers that help you know your stress levels

-When you examine WHOOP’s Recovery metric, you see that it uses Heart Rate Variability (HRV), Resting Heart Rate (RHR), sleep, and respiratory rate to determine your recovery state after your body underwent stressful endurance physical training.
+When you examine WHOOP’s Recovery metric, you see that it uses Heart Rate Variability (HRV), Resting Heart Rate (RHR), sleep, and respiratory rate to determine your recovery state after your body underwent stressful physical endurance training.

-WHOOP then calibrates these metrics to your baseline, so your recovery is personalized each day.
+WHOOP then calibrates these metrics to your baseline so your recovery is personalized each day.